 A survey of all the successful people is by its nature incomplete.
-There are probably people who behave the exact same way of these guys but did not succeed.
+There are probably people who behave the exact same way as these guys but did not succeed.

 Nassim Taleb in Fooled by Randomness laughs at The Millionaire Mind.
-He says that courage to take risks is also a necessary trait for bankruptcies.
+He says that the courage to take risks is also a necessary trait for bankruptcy.

 Spending Money for Fun & Experiences

 The idea that one should not spend money for “fun” is dangerous to me.
 Studies show that people spending on experiences have a happier and more meaningful life.